na-na-hi/renget/archive/smgengallery_chinese.md

  -> **He Bo** <-
  -> = *Rwhuaa Bua* <-
  -> *{Don't ask}* <-
- -> *{He Bo is in of itself another title, not a name - guy's real name is Fengyi / Bingyi (no direct relation to Hou Yi, but he is Chang'E's brother, and did get into fights with Hou Yi in the form of a Dragon, as you can see referenced with his hands)}* <-
+ -> *{He Bo is in of itself another title, not a name - guy's real name is Fengyi / Bingyi (no direct relation to Hou Yi, but he is Chang'E's brother, and did get into fights with Hou Yi in the form of a Dragon, as you can see referenced with his dragon-hands)}* <-
  -> *{He = Great River (usually in reference to the Yellow River, but applies to other region's great-rivers such as the Nile or the Amazon), Bo = Honorary title, rougly on the level of Lord / Earl; signifying He Bo's place in the Heavenly Court}* <-

  -> ![Splash](https://files.catbox.moe/e09k9n.jpg) <-